valencik/sequoia/presentation/scala-up-north.md

   - Worth noting at the time Presto used an older Antlr 4.6 runtime
 :::

-# ANTLR4
+# ANTLR v4

-## Why ANTLR4?
+## Why ANTLR v4?
-  - ANTLR4 is a parser generator toolkit
+  - ANTLR v4 is a parser generator toolkit
   - Used by Presto and Spark (and Hive)

 ::: notes